btwonion/btwonion/README.md

 > Anton aka btwonion aka onion

-Hi,
+Hello,
-I'm a German student in the 13th grade and will soon be graduating with my Abitur.
+I'm a German student in the 13th grade and I'm about to graduate with my
+Abitur.

 ## What I do
 - Minecraft Modding with [**Fabric**](https://fabricmc.net)